Run Configurations Dialog

 The test report’s format used in the Report view.
 The available formats are grid, json, list, minimal, spec, and xunit.

-This section lists locally installed browsers TestCafe Studio detects.
-You can select on which browsers you want to run tests.
+This section lists locally installed browsers that are detected by TestCafe Studio.
+You can select the browsers with which you want to run tests.

 You can also select the Remote browser checkbox to run tests on remote machines.
 See the following help topic for details: Running Tests in Remote Browsers.

 Tests can run in multiple browsers simultaneously.
 You can use the Select All and Deselect All buttons to select or remove the selection of all browsers.